The Best Islands to Visit in Tonga(c) tongapocketguide.com

 Ha’apai

 Despite sitting smack in the middle of Tonga, Ha’apai is overlooked by most tourists in Tonga.
-The island group of Ha’apai has 62 islands, but only the seriously determined travellers will make their way beyond Lifuka, Foa and Uolevu islands.
+The island group of Ha’apai has 62 islands, but only the seriously determined travellers will make their way beyond the islands of Lifuka, Foa and Uoleva.
 Nevertheless, Ha’apai provides the ultimate destination to escape from it all.

-The hub of the islands in the town of Pangai, offering guesthouses, one cafe/restaurant, a bakery, market and a limited choice of essential services.
-Travellers will either stay in a guesthouse in Pangai or opt for one of the eco beach resorts, many offering an off-the-grid experience.
+The hub of the islands in the town of Pangai, which offers guesthouses, two/three eateries, a market and a limited choice of essential shops and services.
+Travellers will either stay in a guesthouse in Pangai or opt for one of the off-the-grid beach resorts.

 Find out more about Ha’apai in The Complete Guide to Ha’apai.